ENCCS/gpu-programming/content/6-language-support.rst

 Vendor libraries
 ^^^^^^^^^^^^^^^^

-Support for using GPU vendor libraries from Julia is currently only supported on NVIDIA GPUs.
+Support for using GPU vendor libraries from Julia is currently most mature on NVIDIA GPUs.
 NVIDIA libraries contain precompiled kernels for common operations like matrix multiplication (`cuBLAS`), fast Fourier transforms (`cuFFT`), linear solvers (`cuSOLVER`), etc. These kernels are wrapped